walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 All of these have their drawbacks.
 Cropping might delete important parts of the image, squishing distorts the image and padding introduces useless data points thereby unnecessarily increasing computational costs.

-In order to prevent overfitting (especially when dealing with small datasets), we might also apply augmentations to our image dataset.
+In order to prevent over-fitting (especially when dealing with small datasets), we might also apply augmentations to our image dataset.
 Augmentations can happen on an image or on a pixel level.
 Examples of augmentations on an image level are:

 * flipping
 * rotation